Yash-10/merger_non-interacting-galaxies/FFT/README.md

 - The 1D power spectrums were normalized and used as features for classification.
 The best test set accuracy achieved was 73.125% using ```"learning_rate": 0.01, "n_estimators": 1000, "reg_lambda": 1e-04, "max_depth": 12```.

 - The file `Simple+FFT+PCA.ipynb` applies several related techniques in one notebook.
 The best accuracy was obtained by using the classifier from `XGBoost` on the flattened images directly, without any PCA or FFT analysis.
+- The notebook `SMOTE.ipynb` uses SMOTE resampling to oversample the merger class and undersamples the non-interacting instances to generate a balanced dataset.

 **Calculation of FFT features**